 Admissions Requirements for Clinical Nurse Leader Programs

-Admission requirements for clinical nurse leader programs will vary by program but typically include a bachelor’s degree with at least a 3.0 GPA, a current and unencumbered RN license from the state where the candidate practices, two letters of recommendation, a statement of purpose, official transcripts, and a background check.
+Admission requirements for clinical nurse leader programs will vary by program but typically include at least a bachelor’s degree with at least a 3.0 GPA, a current and unencumbered RN license from the state where the candidate practices, two letters of recommendation, a statement of purpose, official transcripts, and a background check.
 Some programs may require test scores such as the GMAT or GRE, work experience, and prerequisite coursework.

 Clinical Nurse Leader Program Accreditation